starryeyez024/patternfly-atomic/CODE-GUIDELINES.md

 }
 ```

-**To overwrite Bootstrap:**

-- Be precise and accurate, introduce as little modifications as possible to achieve the design.
-- Base your styles on the original bootstrap scss file.
-- Bootstrap uses a modified version of BEM: `{{block}}-{{element}}-{{modifier}}`.
-Create a new `pf-` block element to live beside the Bootstrap block instead of a modifier.

 ### !important

 Never use `!important` to raise the specificity of a rule.
 In well architected CSS this should never be required.
 If you think it is, rewrite the rules being inherited with high specificity that are causing problems.